Supersymmetric Massive Gravity: High-Energy Limit

 There is an immediately obvious reason why such a mechanism is required, that is, why the naive R-symmetry group $SU(\mathcal{N})_R^{m=0} \times U(1)_R^{m=0}$ cannot be preserved when the mass is turned on.
 In general, the naive massless R-symmetry group defined above is \textit{chiral}, meaning there are positive helicity states which transform in a complex representation, with the CPT conjugate negative helicity states transforming in the complex conjugate representation.
 Such symmetries are only consistent for strictly massless states for which helicity is a Lorentz-invariant quantum number.
 When the mass is turned on however, only non-chiral or \textit{vector-like} symmetries can be preserved.
 In such cases we require a non-trivial $SU(\mathcal{N})_{\text{global}}\times U(1)_{\text{global}}$ which also acts as a chiral symmetry, with the preserved massive R-symmetry given by the vector-like diagonal subgroup (\ref{diagonal}).

 There are finitely many possible ways $SU(\mathcal{N})_{\text{global}}$ can act on the degenerate multiplets (together with a general parametrization of the $U(1)_{\text{global}}$ charge assignments), and so by considering each possibility in turn we can discover the correct representation corresponding to the known, massive $SU(\mathcal{N})_R \times U(1)_R$ representations described in Table \ref{tab:multiplets}.
 The results of this section are summarized in Table \ref{tab:decoupling}.
+These results are consistent with those presented in \cite{Ferrara:2018wqd}.

 \textbf{$\mathbf{\mathcal{N}=1}$ massive graviton:}

 In this case there is only a question of the $U(1)_{\text{global}}$ charge assignments, we will denote these below the corresponding massless multiplet.